-In October 2021, the Catholic Church in Australia will gather for the first Plenary Council to be held since the second Vatican Council.
-In 2018, the entire People of God in Australia began preparing for this historic moment by listening to God, by listening to one another’s stories of faith in 2018.
+In less then two weeks, the Catholic Church in Australia will gather for the first Plenary Council to be held since the second Vatican Council from October 3 – 10.
+The entire People of God in Australia began preparing for this historic moment by listening to God, by listening to one another’s stories of faith in 2018.
 The First Assembly gathered from October 3 – 10 online.